bcbnz/matplotlib-pgfutils/doc/config.md

 If no unit is given, `inches` is assumed as this is the unit Matplotlib uses.
-Colors can be given as named strings, `(r, g, b)` or `(r, g, b, a)` tuples, a single number for greyscale fractions, or `none` or empty for transparent.
+Colors can be given as named strings, `(r, g, b)` or `(r, g, b, a)` tuples, a single number for greyscale fractions, or `none`, `transparent` or empty for transparent.
 All numbers must be between 0 and 1.

 TeX settings